The baby name Emilia has been among the fastest rising names in recent years.

 In fact, it’s been crossing cultural and linguistic barriers for centuries.
 Way back in 1569, a Venetian musician at the court of Queen Elizabeth I married an Englishwoman.
 They named their daughter Aemilia Bassano, and she became Emilia Lanier, the first Englishwoman to become a professional poet.

 Despite all of this, the name had nearly disappeared in the US until the 1980s.

-What explains the name’s rediscovery?
+What explains the baby name Emilia’s rediscovery?
 Credit goes to the rise of Emily, and later Emma.
 They opened the door for similar names to be considered.
 By the late 1980s, Emily had joined the Top 20, and Emma was marching towards the Top 100, and, of course, eventually the #1 spot.